marblejs/marble/README.md

 ## <a name="docs"></a> Documentation

-For the latest updates, documentation, change log, and release information visit [docs.marblejs.com](https://docs.marblejs.com) and follow [@marble_js](https://twitter.com/marble_js) on Twitter.
+For the latest updates, documentation, change log, and release information visit [marblejs.gitbook.io](https://marblejs.gitbook.io).

 ## <a name="examples"></a> Examples